BlastSlimey/SonicRushAP/README.md

 # SonicRushAP
-Documentation and releases of the Archipelago patch file for Sonic Rush
+Documentation and releases of the Archipelago patch file and apworld for Sonic Rush

 ## TODO
 ### Bugs